1,000+ Opportunities

 Melissa.
 OrpenTuz@health. ri.

-gov Alvarez High School (2025-03) Bradford Dyeing Association (2024-12) Bradford Dyeing Association - Addendum Related to Stocked Trout (2025-04) Centredale Manor Restoration Project Superfund Site: Dioxins in Fish Tissue (2026-01) East Providence Terminal (2023-10) Grant Mill Apartment Complex - August 2021 (2021-08) Grant Mill Apartment Complex - February 2022 (2022-02) Grant Mill Apartment Complex - June 2021 (2021-06) Grant Mill Apartments April 2022 (2022-04) Letter Health Consultation (2022-04) Primrose Hill School (2025-02) Raymond C.
+gov Alvarez High School (2025-03) Bradford Dyeing Association (2024-12) Bradford Dyeing Association - Addendum Related to Stocked Trout (2025-04) Centredale Manor Restoration Project Superfund Site: Dioxins in Fish Tissue (2026-01) East Providence Terminal (2023-10) Freshwater Fish In Rhode Island: PFAS In Fish Tissue (2026-06) Grant Mill Apartment Complex - August 2021 (2021-08) Grant Mill Apartment Complex - February 2022 (2022-02) Grant Mill Apartment Complex - June 2021 (2021-06) Grant Mill Apartments April 2022 (2022-04) Letter Health Consultation (2022-04) Primrose Hill School (2025-02) Raymond C.

-Laperche Elementary School (2024-02) Route 6-10 Connector Reconstruction Site Strawberry Field Road (2025-09) Strawberry Field Road – Addendum Related to Updated Sampling Data (2025-11) Waites Wharf Development Site Bradford Dyeing Association - Site Report Card Centredale Manor - Site Report Card Health Effects of PFAS ( Spanish ) Manganese in Your Environment Strawberry Field Road – Site Report Card Total Petroleum Hydrocarbons What to Know About PFAS ( Spanish ) Choose Safe Places: Property Checklist for Center-Based Child Care Choose Safe Places: Property Checklist for Family-Based Child Care ( Spanish ) Environmental Health Risk Assessment Program Cards ( Spanish ) Environmental Health Risk Assessment Program Overview ( Spanish ) Keeping Children Safe from Environmental Contamination ( Spanish ) Making Your Home Safe for Family-Based Child Care ( Spanish ) Frequently Asked Questions Fresh Air Providence Frequently Asked Questions ( Spanish ) Polycyclic Aromatic Hydrocarbons (PAH) and the 6-10 Interchange Construction Project ( Spanish ) Agency for Toxic Substances and Disease Registry (ATSDR) Agency for Toxic Substances and Disease Registry (ATSDR) Petition Process Agency for Toxic Substances and Disease Registry (ATSDR) Region 1 Eastern Division
+Laperche Elementary School (2024-02) Route 6-10 Connector Reconstruction Site Strawberry Field Road (2025-09) Strawberry Field Road – Addendum Related to Updated Sampling Data (2025-11) Waites Wharf Development Site Bradford Dyeing Association - Site Report Card Centredale Manor - Site Report Card Health Effects of PFAS ( Spanish ) Manganese in Your Environment Strawberry Field Road – Site Report Card Total Petroleum Hydrocarbons Trichloroethylene and Tetrachloroethylene in Your Environment: What You Should Know What to Know About PFAS ( Spanish ) Choose Safe Places: Property Checklist for Center-Based Child Care Choose Safe Places: Property Checklist for Family-Based Child Care ( Spanish ) Environmental Health Risk Assessment Program Cards ( Spanish ) Environmental Health Risk Assessment Program Overview ( Spanish ) Keeping Children Safe from Environmental Contamination ( Spanish ) Making Your Home Safe for Family-Based Child Care ( Spanish ) Frequently Asked Questions Fresh Air Providence Frequently Asked Questions ( Spanish ) Polycyclic Aromatic Hydrocarbons (PAH) and the 6-10 Interchange Construction Project ( Spanish ) Agency for Toxic Substances and Disease Registry (ATSDR) Agency for Toxic Substances and Disease Registry (ATSDR) Petition Process Agency for Toxic Substances and Disease Registry (ATSDR) Region 1 Eastern Division

-Based on current listing details, eligibility includes: See the Rhode Island grants portal for complete eligibility requirements.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: See the Rhode Island grants portal for complete eligibility requirements.
+Confirm the full requirements in the official notice before applying.